peterdesmet/peterdesmet.github.io/_source/posts/2013/oa-2.md

 Date: 2013-08-08 11:15
 Author: Peter Desmet
 Tags: Open science course, Open access, PhytoKeys
 Summary: And how well is the journal communicating this?

-*Note: This post is written as a response to [this task](https://p2pu.org/en/courses/5/content/366/) of an [online course on open science](https://p2pu.org/en/courses/5/open-science-an-introduction/) I am following.*
+*Note: This post is a response to [this task](https://p2pu.org/en/courses/5/content/366/) of an [online course on open science](https://p2pu.org/en/courses/5/open-science-an-introduction/) I am following.*

 In my [previous post](|filename|oa-1.md), I explained what open access is.
 But we can go beyond the simple question of "Is it open access?" and evaluate how open a resource actually is.